UltraViolet33/click-me/README.md

 # Click Me

-A video game in Pygame
+A video game with Pygame

+Click as fast as possible !